jobdn/trade-platform/README.md

 ## First of all

-You need to call the `startSaleRound` function
+You need to call the `startSaleRound` function to start sale round

 ```shell
 npx hardhat accounts